BalzNash/ADM-HW03/README.md

 In the following lines you can find the **content of the repository**:

+JUPYTER NOTEBOOKS:
-* _main.ipynb_: is the main file containing the outputs of the exercises
+* _main.ipynb_: is the main file containing the outputs of the exercises_

 * _encoded_files_: contains all the pickle files that store the vectorized representation of the 27 174 English plots.
 * _tsvs_: contains all the tsv files for the 27 174 English books.